FCSAmerica/angular-fcsa-number/README.md

 Without any options passed to it, fcsa-number will validate that the input is a valid number and will also add commas for thousand separators.

-So if the user enters `1000` into the textbox and tabs out, then the value will be formatted to include the thousand separators and will display: `1,000`

-If a non-number is entered in the textbox, the textbox will be invalid with the `fcsaNumber` error.

 #### max